 All children and families are entitled to a universal service and the level of support offered is assessed on each individual families health, development and social need.

 When your baby reaches 3-4 months your health visitor will send you an appointment letter in the post as this visit will take place within your home.
-We know this is a time when there are many changes coming up for your baby developmentally which you may want to discuss.

 On this visit, we will weigh your baby, review their progress and discuss any concerns you may have.
 This is a great opportunity to discuss your baby’s progress, as professionals we understand that every child’s journey is unique to them.
-Your health visitor will discuss ways in which you can promote your baby’s physical and emotional development through play and social interaction.

 At this stage you may be starting to think about how to introduce your baby to solid foods, advice has changed over the years but research now states babies only need breast or formula milk for the first six months of life, this gives time for your baby to develop so they can cope with solid foods.
 Your health visitor will discuss weaning advice on this visit and support you with any concerns you may have.